Skip to Content

 The Highwood Meadows Day Use parking lot will get extremely busy during larch season, as it also serves other nearby hikes.

-If you’d like to improve your odds of getting a coveted parking spot during the Kananaskis larch season, consider staying overnight at the 4-star Kananaskis Mountain Lodge in Kananaskis Village.
 The Kananaskis Mountain Lodge is a mere 35-minute drive to the excellent Highwood Pass larch hikes.
 After a day of hiking among golden larches, soothe your sore muscles at the Kananaskis Nordic Spa.

 Keep in mind that this section of Highway 40 is closed from December 1st to June 14th every year.